Glass Milk Bottles

 These milk bottle handles are a great addition to a set of glass milk bottles.
 The sturdy and simple plastic design makes it easy to carry individual bottles.

-Please note: These handles do not fit on the half pint or half gallon bottles.
+Please note: These handles do not fit on the half pint bottles.